Wild winds cause air travel chaos in Australia, fan major bushfires

 Winds gusting up to 70 kmh (44 mph) also fanned major bushfires along the east coast, threatening homes and forcing evacuations.

-Sydney Airport cancelled 76 flights after all but one runway was closed due to the strong winds.
+Sydney Airport cancelled 76 flights after all but one runway was closed due to the strong winds, reducing flight movements to 23 per hour, more than half the usual rate.

-"It’s not safe to have flights landing or departing and as a result we are going to a single runway, there are delays," Sydney Airport said.
+"It’s not safe to have flights landing or departing and as a result we are going to a single runway, there are delays," Sydney Airport told Reuters.

 Melbourne Airport also reduced the number of flights allowed to arrive and depart each hour due to Sydney Airport cancellations.